-When you have found a child and have been identified as his or her potential family, learn as much as you can about the child.
+When you have found a child and have been identified as their potential family, learn as much as you can about the child.
 Talk to foster parents and social workers.

-How often has the child moved while in care, or changed schools?
-Does he or she still have contact with extended family?
-What are the child's favourite foods and games?
-What is the best way to comfort the child?
-What is his or her background?
-What were the birth parents like?
-What are the family's and child's medical histories?
+- How often has the child moved while in care, or changed schools? - Do they still have contact with extended family? - What are the child's favourite foods and games? - What is the best way to comfort the child? - What is their background? - What were the birth parents like? - What are the family's and child's medical histories?

 Knowing everything possible about your child will make the transition from foster care much smoother for both you and the child.